Pomax/are-we-flying/docs/index.md

     return () => id++;
   })();

-  // The follow functions should be pretty self-explanatory:
+  // The following functions should be pretty self-explanatory:

   constructor(lat, long, alt = false) {
     this.id = Waypoint.nextId();